August Zang

 August Zang ([tsaŋ]; 2 August 1807 – 4 March 1888) was an Austrian entrepreneur who founded the Viennese daily Die Presse.
 He also had a major influence on French baking methods.

 Soldier and baker

-The son of Christophe Boniface Zang, a Vienna surgeon, August Zang became an artillery officer before he went to Paris, probably in 1837, to found a bakery, Boulangerie Viennoise, which opened in 1838 or 1839.
+The son of Christophe Boniface Zang, a Vienna surgeon, August Zang became an artillery officer before he went to Paris, probably in 1837, to establish a bakery, Boulangerie Viennoise, which opened in 1838 or 1839.
 The bakery was quickly imitated, and its Austrian kipfel became the French croissant.
 Baking historians, who often qualify Zang as "Baron", "Count" or "Royal Chamberlain" though he did not hold those titles, sometimes claim he introduced the baguette, but that is not supported by any period source.
-However, he introduced the Viennese steam oven, which became standard in France.
+However, he introduced the Viennese steam oven, which became standard in France and is the standard oven used for baguettes.

 Journalist and publisher

 In 1848, when censorship was lifted in Austria, he returned to Vienna and founded Die Presse, a daily newspaper that still exists today though after several interruptions.
 The paper was modelled on Émile de Girardin's La Presse and introduced many of the same popularising journalistic techniques, including a low price supported by volume and advertising; serials; and short, easily-understood paragraphs.
 In 1864, a dispute led two key journalists to leave Die Presse to found Die Neue Freie Presse.
 The original Die Presse was soon known as Die Alte Presse, and Zang sold it in 1867.